Best iPhone 12 Case of 2021

 Analysis and Test Results

 For the selection of contenders you see here, we chose the top-selling, open-faced models available online.
 These cases are designed for everyday use, the office, and outdoor activities.
-This review is a collection of our findings as we analyzed the protection, ease of use, portability, style, and features of each model.
+This review is a collection of our findings as we analyzed each model's protection, ease of use, portability, style, and features.

 In addition to daily use and assessing the impacts of everyday wear and tear, we conducted a series of tests to compare the level of protection each one provides.
 Our focus for this metric was the material construction of each model.
 We performed scratch tests and inspected each case for features that protect the screen, ports, and camera.
 The top performer in this metric is, unsurprisingly, the Otterbox Commuter.
 At this point, most people who have purchased a phone case before know that Otterbox is more or less the gold standard for protection; the Commuter is no exception.
 This is the only case we felt fully confident in when dropping our phone on hard surfaces.
 It is also scratch-resistant and has a rubberized plug to protect the port from dirt, dust, and water.

-There were not many cases that came close to the Otterbox Commuter when it came to protection.
+Not many cases came close to the Otterbox Commuter when it came to protection.
 That said, the Smartish Kung Fu Grip was impressively scratch-resistant, as was the Cordking.
 Though these two cases don't provide the same impact resistance as the Otterbox, they are still made from solid materials and offer a good amount of protection for daily use.

 Ease of Use